MSCI-245-S20/MySQL-Constraints_and_Keys/.guides/content/Recap-a554.md

 - `DROP TABLE`
 - `DROP DATABASE`

-From the previoust list, the `CREATE TABLE` statement, needs to be defined with SQL data types and SQL constraints.
+From the previous list, the `CREATE TABLE` statement, needs to be defined with SQL data types and SQL constraints.